milkmansson/toit-ina3221/README.md

 ### Triggered Mode
 In triggered (single-shot) modes `MODE-SHUNT-TRIGGERED`, `MODE-BUS-TRIGGERED`, and `MODE-SHUNT-BUS-TRIGGERED`:
-- The INA219 sits idle until a measurement is explicitly triggered (by writing to the config register).
+- The device sits idle until a measurement is explicitly triggered (by writing to the config register).
 - It performs exactly one set of conversions (bus + shunt, with averaging if configured).
 - Then it goes back to idle (low power).

 Use cases:
-- Low power consumption: e.g. wake up the INA219 once every few seconds/minutes,
-  take a measurement, then let both the INA219 and MCU sleep.
+- Low power consumption: e.g. wake up the device once every few seconds/minutes, take a measurement, then let both the device and MCU sleep.
 - Synchronized measurement: e.g. where a measurement is necessary at the same time a load is toggled, eg, so the measurement can be triggered at the right time after.